Scott Baugh Explained

 Baugh is the Republican candidate for California's 47th congressional district in the 2024 election.[45]
 The seat is open in 2024 as incumbent Katie Porter ran for a U.S. Senate seat, but lost.
 Baugh advanced from the March 2024 primary election.[46]

-Baugh is a strong supporter of transparency in government,[48] and has publicly rebuked the congressional slush fund that is employed by the government to settle workplace disputes between government senior employers, including congressional office holders, and staff.
+Baugh is a strong supporter of transparency in government, and has criticized the congressional fund that is used by the government to settle workplace disputes between government senior employers, including congressional office holders, and staff.[51]

 Personal life

 Baugh and his wife, Wendy, have a son.
-Baugh lives in Huntington Beach, California.[4]
-Baugh is at the head of several community initiatives that are designed to expand educational choices,[51] reduce local criminal activity through youth engagement and other philanthropic initiatives.[52]
+Baugh lives in Huntington Beach, California.[7]
+Baugh is part of several community initiatives and has worked with the OC Fair.[54]
+[55]

 Electoral history